Karen Devereaux Melillo, School of Nursing

 1977, BS in Nursing, Salem State College

 Her research has focused on health promotion, specifically physical fitness and exercise activity of older adults, as well as the application of a wandering technology device for older adults with Alzheimer’s disease.
-She is currently Principal Investigator on a 3-year competing continuation funded study from the U.S. Department of Health and Human Services, Health Resources and Services Administration, Bureau of Health Professions, Division of Nursing, Nursing Workforce Diversity (D19HP009221, 2012-2015) and from the Massachusetts Department of Public Health, Reducing Racial and Ethnic Disparities: Workforce Development grant (2012-2014), for the Bring Diversity to Nursing project, totaling over $1M.
+She is Principal Investigator on a 3-year competing continuation funded study from the U.S. Department of Health and Human Services, Health Resources and Services Administration, Bureau of Health Professions, Division of Nursing, Nursing Workforce Diversity (D19HP009221, 2012-2016; D19HP08221, 2008-2012) and from the Massachusetts Department of Public Health, Reducing Racial and Ethnic Disparities: Workforce Development grant (2007-2014), for the Bring Diversity to Nursing project, totaling over $2M.

-Melillo, Ph.D., has over 60 peer-reviewed publications.
+Melillo has over 60 peer-reviewed publications.
 The second edition of Melillo, K.D. & Houde, S.C.
 (Eds.)
-Geropsychiatric and Mental Health Nursing (2011) received the 2011 AJN Book of the Year Award in two categories, mental health and gerontologic nursing.
+Geropsychiatric and Mental Health Nursing (2011) received the 2011 AJN Book of the Year Award, placing first in two categories, mental health and gerontologic nursing.
 She is a manuscript reviewer for a number of journals, including Geriatric Nursing, and is an Editorial Advisory Board member for the Journal of Gerontological Nursing.
-She is an abstract reviewer for the Gerontological Society of America, National Organization of Nurse Practitioner Faculties, and the American Academy of Nurse Practitioners.
+She is an abstract reviewer for the Gerontological Society of America, National Organization of Nurse Practitioner Faculties, and the American Association of Nurse Practitioners.
 Nationally, she has served as an Expert Panel member on the American Academy of Nursing/Hartford Institute for Geriatric Nursing, Geropsychiatric Nursing Core Competency Workgroup and on the American Association of Colleges of Nursing and the Hartford Institute for Geriatric Nursing’s, Transitioning to Adult-Gerontology APRN Education: Ensuring the APRN Workforce is Prepared to Care for Older Adults, NP Expert Panel.
-She is active in a number of national professional associations, state task forces, and local Boards, including D’Youville Senior Care.
+She is active in a number of national professional associations and state task forces, and has served on local Boards, including D’Youville Life and Wellness Community.
 She is Past-President of the Eta Omega Chapter, Sigma Theta Tau International.
 Melillo is nationally board-certified as an Adult-Gerontological Primary Care Nurse Practitioner through the American Academy of Nurse Practitioners.